DavidBowl999/DavidBowl999/README.md

 Developed an **evolutionary artificial neural network** (EANN) from scratch in Unity (C#) to explore **deep learning–based obstacle avoidance** for self-driving vehicles.
 - Built a custom simulation environment
 - Implemented genetic algorithms to evolve driving behaviour through trial and error
 - Discussed technical, ethical, and societal implications of autonomous driving in detail

+### Flask website - Shake Haven
+This project is a Flask-based web application built using, python, html, css and jinja and is showcasing a milkshake and boba tea store.
+It demonstrates use of Flask, SQLAlchemy, session management and string validation.
+The application supports product listings, user login, shopping cart functionality, and a basic checkout flow.

 ### Chess Project
 Designed a **Python chess engine** with a board simulation.
 This project strengthened my skills in **algorithm design, problem-solving, and object-oriented programming**.